-The more opportunities you give your ambassadors to create content for you, the more they will generate.
-It's also great to remember that no matter the size of your program, you will be able to collect tons of amazing content that you can repurpose on your website and socials.
+The more opportunities you give your ambassadors to create content for you, the more they generate.
+It's also wise to remember that no matter the size of your program, you will be able to collect tons of fantastic content that you can repurpose on your website and socials.

-On average, how much engagement do ambassadors generate per month?
+On average, how much additional engagement do ambassadors generate per month?

-We have seen brands generate 3x (or more) engagement since working with brand ambassadors.
-Brand ambassadors on CrewFire earn points for engaging with your Instagram or Twitter content, making it a win-win for both parties.
+Since working with brand ambassadors, we have seen brands generate 3x (or more) engagement than before.
+Additionally, brand ambassadors on CrewFire earn points for engaging with your Instagram or Twitter content, incentivizing them to engage with your content, making it a win-win for both parties.

-The brand will get more exposure and a boost in reach, and the ambassadors can earn points for participating that they can put towards cash, free product, or experiences.
+The brand will get more exposure and a boost in reach, and the ambassadors can earn points for participating that they can put towards rewards, such as cash, free product, or experiences.

-Brands can see, on average, between 1,000-2,000 additional comments and likes from ambassadors per month.
+Brands can see an additional 2,000+ comments and likes from ambassadors per month.